OpenBMB/UltraLink/README.md

 ```worker_num``` is the maximum number of worker threads which request translations.

 ```prompt_path``` is the path of prompt configuration file.
 You can modify the prompt configuration file to obtain data of more languages.

+***Additional Information***

+- The process of generating data can be time-consuming, depending on the volume of data and your computer's specifications.
+- Once completed, the generated dataset will be available in the script's specified output directory.

 ## To Do